Autoparallel/ethereum_research/README.md

-# ethereum_research
+# Ethereum Research
-Research for Waylon + Colin alongside the EF.
+A single repository that has:
+- All of our relevant knowledge dumped.
+- Resources.
+- Code examples.
+- Schedule + weekly accomplishments.